 My family and most of my friends think I’m crazy for flying more than 4 hours away for a weekend.
 To quote Billy Joel, “they may be right, I may be crazy”.
 However, I would have it no other way.
 I am thankful for being able to travel at all.
 I went to Anchorage for about a day and I recently spent 24 hours in Washington DC and I had a tremendous amount of fun including checking something off my bucket list.

 Getting to Washington DC

-I flew into Raegan National Airport on a non-stop Alaska Airlines flight from Los Angeles.
+I flew into Reagan National Airport on a non-stop Alaska Airlines flight from Los Angeles.
 The flight is scheduled to leave LAX at about 1 PM which means an arrival at about 9 PM.
 It is somewhat of an odd time for a transcontinental flight.
 I preferred it over an early morning flight as I missed all of the rush hour morning traffic getting to LAX.
-I got upgraded into first class so I had several drinks and watched a couple of movies on AlaskaAir’s new tablet players.
+My upgrade to first class went through so I had several drinks and watched a couple of movies on AlaskaAir’s new tablet players.
 I stayed at the Hilton Crystal City which is about a half of a mile from the airport.
 The hotel has an airport shuttle, but a friend of mine was nice enough to pick me up.

 Getting Around Washington DC